seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 }
 ```

-Then we can reuse those components.
+Then we can reuse those components:

 ```jsx
 function App() {